Skip to Content

 Your teenagers can gain a robust understanding of business by participating in actual merger and acquisition transaction simulations.

-It’s all a big competition – and the team who presents the best deal to a panel of senior-level executives advances to “Championship Camp” where they’ll compete for National Championship title (as well as stock in a major corporation).
+It’s all a big competition – and the team who presents the best deal to a panel of senior-level executives advances to “Championship Camp” where they’ll compete for the National Championship title (as well as stock in a major corporation).

-FYI: these guys have corporate sponsored scholarships, and about 80% of students receive one.
+FYI: these guys have corporate-sponsored scholarships, and about 80% of students receive one.

-14. Global Young Leaders Academy
+12. Global Young Leaders Academy

 Ages: currently in grades 9-12